Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Description: **

 Do not hide the focus and if necessary make it visible enough (e.g. by modifying the `outline` <abbr>CSS</abbr> property) on all elements likely to receive it (links, buttons, form elements).
-You can also accentuate the visibility of the focus so that it is easily identifiable.
+You can also enhance the visibility of the focus so that it is easily identifiable.

 Make sure to provide a 3:1 level of contrast so that it is visible enough (see [measure the level of contrast of colors](methods-tools-contrasts.html)).

 When an effect is visible on an element during mouse-over (e.g. `:hover` <abbr>CSS</abbr> property), this effect must also be displayed when capturing the focus (`:focus`).

 It is possible, with Javascript code, to display the `outline` only during a keyboard navigation (ie not to display the `outline` when clicking a mouse, which also activates the `: focus` state:

 <pre><code class="javascript">
 var head = document.head || document.getElementsByTagName(’head’)[0];